Mulberry, Kansas

 Mulberry is a city in Crawford County, Kansas, United States.
 As of the 2020 census, the population of the city was 409.

 History

 Mulberry was founded about 1875 as a mining town.
 Mulberry was named from a grove of wild mulberry trees that stood on a former Indian camping and hunting site, where the town was laid out.

 The first post office at Mulberry (called Mulberry Grove until 1892) was established in 1869.

 Geography

 According to the United States Census Bureau, the city has a total area of 0.50 sqmi, all land.
+It directly abuts the Kansas-Missouri state line and is contiguous with the village of Burgess, Missouri.